 Along with our partner Bristol-Myers Squibb, we recently announced that the U.S. Food and Drug Administration (FDA) approved REBLOZYL® (luspatercept-aamt) — a recombinant fusion protein that binds several TGF-beta superfamily ligands.

 In parallel to initiating the commercialization of REBLOZYL®, we and Bristol-Myers Squibb continue to expand on the opportunity with this erythroid maturation agent, advancing multiple Phase 2 and Phase 3 trials of luspatercept-aamt in three additional target indications across myelodysplastic syndromes, beta-thalassemia, and myelofibrosis.
-We are also advancing Acceleron-led neuromuscular and pulmonary disease programs with a locally-acting “Myostatin+” agent called ACE-083 in Charcot-Marie-Tooth disease, as well as sotatercept in pulmonary arterial hypertension (PAH).
+Acceleron is also developing sotatercept for the treatment of pulmonary arterial hypertension, having recently reported positive topline results of the Phase 2 PULSAR trial and actively enrolling patients in the Phase 2 SPECTRA trial.
+The company is also advancing its neuromuscular program with ACE-083, a locally-acting Myostatin+ agent in Phase 2 development in Charcot-Marie-Tooth disease.

 Acceleron has ongoing preclinical research efforts targeting additional disease areas in which there is high unmet medical need.